Our Czech students

 Helena is from the Czech Republic.
 She received her degree in 2003 as a double major in political science and German with a 3.97 GPA in each.
 She graduated with top honors, Summa Cum Laude, in only 7 semesters.
 Helena received the top academic award out of a class of 350 students.
 During this time, she served in 4 internships.
-After graduation she is worked at Stanford Hospital in the Dept. of Patient Relations.
+After graduation, she worked at Stanford Hospital in the Dept. of Patient Relations.
 She was an assistant to the department director and learned public health.
 She attended graduate school at Emory University in International public health.
 Helena speaks Czech, German, English, Russian and Latin.
 Learn more about Helena on her web site http://karasova.com

 Our other student

 This is Veronika Blechova.
 Her family name is Blecha, which means “little flea” in Czech.
 She was also a student at Central College.
-Both of them come from Trebic, a city of about 45,000, in Moravia and about 2 hours east of the capitol, Prague.
+Both of them come from Trebic, a city of about 45,000, in Moravia and about 2 hours east of the capital, Prague.
 Veronika got a major in French with a minor in business.
 She speaks Czech, English, French and some German, Russian and Latin.

-Veronika has been living in France, is married with a daughter, Victoria.
+Veronika has been living in France, is married, with a daughter, Victoria.